Jane Munch: Psychiatrist For Heroes

 Dr. Forkian salivated at his arch enemy’s internal struggle.
 “Did you really come to face me alone?”

-Suddenly, a fierce wind blew quickly passed Steve, almost bringing down the twin towers.
+Suddenly, a fierce wind blew quickly past Steve, almost bringing down the twin towers of Zentrix boxes.
 Then, magically, another hero in white spandex appeared beside Mr. Invincible where no one had been just a second before.
 Steve recognized him as Quick Boy.
 He didn’t know much about the hero, mainly just that he was a premature ejaculator.

 “Gross…” said Quick Boy.

-“Oh my god…” she gasped once she had straightened out, horrified at the massacre at her feet.
+“Oh my god…” she gasped once she had straightened out.
+Like Steve, she was horrified at the massacre before her.

 “Ah!
 Quick Boy!” exclaimed Dr. Forkian, joyful at the sight.
 “I see you have brought with you, Dr. Jane Munch!
 I thank you, madam.
 From one doctor to another.
 Without you foolishly giving away those dark secrets I would have never figured out a way to bring this anxiety-riddled, pathetic, bald, oversized infant to his cry-baby knees!”